Cubs vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has 53 hits with nine doubles, a triple, eight home runs, 43 walks and 20 RBI.
-He's also stolen two bases.
+- Wade has nine doubles, a triple, eight home runs, 43 walks and 20 RBI (53 total hits).
+He has swiped two bases.

 Wade Recent Games